 Another key in determining the potential to smooth sand the floor is the condition of the original sub floor.
 With all the floors installed I would venture a guess that two thirds paid no attention to the flatness.
 Flatness is critical when it comes to sanding minimal material.
 Any irregularities will cause sanding equipment to sled the rises and falls in the hardwood.
 In other words, floor sanding machines run on a parallel plane.
 Climbing minor hills (rises) will cause the equipment to dig deeper in some parts of the floor than others.

 The resulting appearance will become areas where the veneer layer has broken through.
 Layers under the veneer run in opposite directions; the same as plywood.
 The final result will be a floor showing random areas of disparity.
 Options to save could include very dark stains, or painting with solid colors.
 Considering this is an area not touched at the moment we’ll have to see what develops.
 Trends and styles can be strange.

 Remove, Replace Or Install Over?

 For floors glued to the sub floor, removal will be intense and time consuming not to mention extremely messy.
 Floating systems will be a breeze to replace with nailed types falling in behind.
-Stapled floors, specifically for ¾ inch solid hardwoods will become very trying, while most thinner engineered hardwoods are somewhat simpler depending on how many staples were used.
+Nailed floors, specifically for ¾ inch solid hardwoods will become very trying, while most thinner engineered hardwoods are somewhat simpler depending on how many nails were used.

 For those less inclined to take the removal route, newer floors can be installed over the old with the exception of floating.
 However, careful attention to the soundness of the existing floor is important for the new to perform just as well.
 Newer types may require an additional sub floor, or should be installed in opposite direction to provide more stability.